ncatlab/nlab-content/pages/16346.md

 While _[[Cartan geometry]]_ was originally conceived of in the context of [[differential geometry]], its principles and constructions make sense much more generally.
 In particular they make sense in the context of [[supergeometry]].
 The implementation of Cartan geometry in supergeometry may well be called _super-Cartan geometry_ or _Cartan super-geometry_.
 Where the original and motivating example for plain [[Cartan geometry]] was the formulation of [[Einstein gravity]] (via [[pseudo-Riemannian geometry]]), so super-Cartan geometry underlies and finds motivation from the formulation of [[supergravity]], see also the [Survey of (non-)existing literature below](#SurveyOfExistingLiterature).

-While the general abstract [[theory]] of super-Cartan geometry proceeds in direct analogy with that of traditional Cartan geometry, the examples tend to exhibit a richer behaviour.
+While the [[abstract general]] [[theory]] of super-Cartan geometry proceeds in direct analogy with that of traditional Cartan geometry, the [[concrete particular]] examples tend to exhibit a richer behaviour.
 Specifically for the case relevant to [[supergravity]] this is due to two facts:

 1. The [[super Euclidean spaces]] and [[super-Minkowski spacetimes]], have, as [[super-translation groups]], [[non-abelian group|non-abelian]] [[supergroup]] structure, which is reflected in the fact that the [[left-invariant 1-forms]] ([[super differential forms]]) on these spaces are _not_ closed.
 This means that they carry natural intrinsic [[torsion of a G-structure]].
 Due to this fact the super-Cartan geometry involved in [[supergravity]] is richer than its bosonic counterpart in a way that goes beyond the addition of "superpartners".
 For more on this see also at _[[torsion constraints of supergravity]]_.